 Achilles tendon rupture

 achilles tendon rupture pickleballAn Achilles tendon rupture can occur when the tendon is stretched beyond its capacity.
 This can occur with the twisting and rapid movements found in pickleball.
 Older players who only play on occasion are most at risk as well as those who take certain medications such as steroids and some antibiotics.
 These can weaken the tendon making it more likely to rupture.
+About 12% of all pickleball injuries of the lower extremities are Achilles tendon ruptures.
+Men were found to be seven times more likely to injure their Achilles tendon or calf muscle than women.

 Learn more about the treatment of Achilles tendon rupture here.